-- Take a look at your phonics picture charts. - Also look at your 'Bible Phonics' document, including the picture chart. - Say the sounds to your partner, (not the letter names). - OR listen to and repeat the sounds on the Bible Phonics audio mp3
+- Take a look at the "Sound Pictures". - Also look at 'Bible Phonics', including the picture chart. - Say the sounds to your partner, (not the letter names). - OR listen to and repeat the sounds on the Bible Phonics audio mp3

 Sound Bingo